daKmoR/testing-workflow-for-web-components/README.md

 ```

 What are those empty comment `<!---->` tags?
-=> They are sort of markers for `lit-html` so it can do it's update work as efficently as possible.
+=> They are sort of markers for `lit-html` so it can do its update work as efficiently as possible.

 Do we really need to match the exact same indentation in code and test?
 => Jup if you use innerHTML and equals then it's "just" a string compare so it will need to be a perfect match.